schofida/mlod-enhancements/mlod-new-heroic-paths.md

 _Prerequisite: Have not selected feats from a different heroic path.
 Cannot be a class that can (or will be able to) perform spell casting of first level spells or higher._

 You have a number of raw energy points equal to your Intelligence, Wisdom, or Charisma modifier, whichever is highest + your proficiency bonus.
-As a reaction, you may spend raw energy equal to the spell level cast.
+If a spell is being cast within 30 ft. of you, as a reaction, you may spend raw energy equal to the spell level cast.
 If done, the original spell caster retains their spell slot.
 You must have enough raw energy points to cover the spell cost.
 Raw energy is recovered after a long rest.

 ---